-Instructions for culturing primary cells
+Instructions for culturing cells

-Caution: Cryopreserved primary cells are very delicate.
+Caution: Cryopreserved cells are very delicate.
 Thaw the vial in a 37°C water bath and return the cells to culture as quickly as possible with minimal handling!
-Do not centrifuge the cells after thawing as this can damage the cells.

-Note: Experiments should be well organized before thawing MN-h.
-It is recommended that MN-h are used for experiments as quickly as possible after thawing the cells.
-MN-h cannot be subcultured or passaged, as the cells do not proliferate.
+Note: Experiments should be well organized before thawing MMa-bm.
+It is recommended that MMa-bm are used for experiments as quickly as possible after thawing the cells.
+MMa-bm cannot be subcultured or passaged, as the cells do not proliferate.